 - Impact on your health

 The health problems, both physical and mental, that often occur when someone is overworked are other reasons why hustle culture is toxic.
-For instance, if you are into hustle culture, you might spend too much time sitting at your desk and hence, experience back pain or have posture problems.
+For instance, if you are into hustle culture, you might spend too much time sitting at your desk, and hence, experience back pain, have posture problems, and increase the risk of lifestyle diseases, such as cardiovascular diseases, diabetes, and obesity.
 Additionally, staring at a computer for long periods could lead to eye problems.

 - You never finish working